DennisWG/Roid-Macros/README.md

 # Roid Macros

-This addon allows you to use a small subset of the macro conditionals, first introduced in the TBC expansion, in your 1.12.1 Vanilla client.
+This addon allows you to use a small subset of the macro conditions, first introduced in the TBC expansion, in your 1.12.1 Vanilla client.

 Demo videos: